Other

 In his expertise, casual, neighbourly interactions do a few important things at once.

-First, they protect against isolation.
-This is especially helpful in cities, where it’s normal to live among strangers, which can be alienating.
-Neighbourly interactions help counter feeling lost in the crowd, he says.
-Seeing someone again, recognizing them, and exchanging a few words can “fight against” retreating inward.
+"First, they protect against isolation," Sean says.
+"This is especially helpful in cities, where it’s normal to live among strangers, which can be alienating.
+Neighbourly interactions help counter feeling lost in the crowd.
+Seeing someone again, recognizing them, and exchanging a few words can 'fight against' retreating inward."

-Second, neighbourly interactions strengthen the social fabric.
-When people recognize one another, communities become more supportive and more resilient.
-Sean explains that simply having people around you that you can talk to, even briefly, can make communities “healthier places and safer places” because social support becomes more available in everyday life.
+Second, he explains, are the neighbourly interactions that help strengthen the social fabric of our communities.
+"When people recognize one another, communities become more supportive and more resilient.
+Simply having people around you that you can talk to, even briefly, can make communities 'healthier and safer places' because social support becomes more available in everyday life".

 He uses the example of his Vancouver neighbourhood bakery that offered much-needed human connection during the pandemic.
 “I can see the front door from my home, and would see if they were open, so I became friends with the people there and got to know them,” he shares.
 “Those kinds of interactions get you through day-to-day life, but especially in a crisis.”

-Finally, neighbourly interactions can also reduce stereotyping and break down biases.
+Finally, neighbourly interactions can also help reduce stereotyping and break down biases.
 “We don’t get comfortable with differences in the abstract,” Sean says.
 “It happens through real contact, in real places.”

 Turning casual interactions into meaningful connection